 Learning experience evaluations that do not include the above comments will be returned to the resident through the "send back for edits" feature in PharmAcademic.

-Developed: June 2016

-Updated: January 2022, May 2023

-Approved: Residency Oversight Committee
+Developed: June 2016 Updated: January 2022, May 2023 Approved: Residency Oversight Committee UVA Health University Medical Center Department of Pharmacy Services

 A. SUBJECT: Performance Assessment Policy